×

 10. Sanctions & Civilian Suffering

-Broad sanctions on Iran have contributed to medicine shortages and poverty.
-How do you feel?
+Broad sanctions on Iran have contributed to medicine shortages and economic hardship.
+Some argue sanctions primarily target the regime; others say civilians bear the brunt.
+How do you assess this?

 Self-Awareness & Intellectual Flexibility